Anatomiclab/GastroFLOW/README.md

-## MLP Network Training for GCNet
+## MLP Network Training

-To train the GCNet model, use the `ModelTraining.py` script.
-Make sure to set the optimized parameters obtained from Talos for achieving an optimized network.
+To train any MLP network used for ensembling as GCNet, follow the steps below using the ModelTraining.py script.
+Ensure that you have set the optimized parameters obtained from Talos to train MLP network.

 Step 1: Run the `ModelTraining.py` script

-Modify the following line to specify the path for the training data:
+Modify the following line in the script to specify the path for the training data:

-Line 197: `data = pd.read_csv("trainingdata.csv")` **(Modify the following line to specify the path for the training data:)**
+Line 197: `data = pd.read_csv("trainingdata.csv")` **(Modify the following line in the script to specify the path for the training data:)**

 Script Outputs:

-(TPR, TNR, PPV, NPV, Accuracy, roc_auc, val_accuracy).h5: An .h5 file that serves as the model checkpoint after training.
+(TPR, TNR, PPV, NPV, Accuracy, roc_auc, val_accuracy).h5: An .h5 file that serves as the model after training.
+This file contains the trained MLP network.

-SummaryOfPerformance.csv: A .csv file containing the performance metrics of the model for different rounds of training.
+SummaryOfPerformance.csv: A .csv file that provides the performance metrics of the model for different rounds of training.
+This file contains information about the MLP model's performance during training.

+By following these steps and running the ModelTraining.py script, you will be able to train the MLP networks, and choose suitable MLP networks ensembling as GCNet.

 ## GCNet in Cross-Validation